 Quick Summary

-Puerto Rico requires all dog breeders to be licensed by the Commonwealth.
-The Department of Health issues breeder licenses under Act No. 154 of 2008 (the Animal Welfare and Protection Act) and Regulation No. 148.
-Operating as an unlicensed breeder is a fourth-degree felony, which can result in fines of $1,000 to $5,000 and possible jail time.
+Puerto Rico requires all dog breeders to be licensed by the Commonwealth under Act No. 154 of 2008 (the Animal Welfare and Protection Act) and Regulation No. 148.
+The Puerto Rico Department of Health, through the Oficina Estatal para el Control de Animales (OECA), issues breeder licenses to anyone who owns 3 or more intact female dogs or cats for breeding purposes, or who breeds and sells more than 10 puppies or kittens per year.
+Operating as an unlicensed breeder is a fourth-degree felony punishable by fines of $1,000 to $5,000 and possible jail time.

 License Required Yes